Arvtesh/UnityFx.Async/README.md

 }
 ```

+Please note that all `SetXxx` methods throw `InvalidOperationException` if the operation is completed.
+Use corresponding `TrySetXxx` methods is this behaviour is not desired.

 ### Waiting for an operation to complete
 The simpliest way to get notified of an operation completion is registering a completion handler to be invoked when the operation succeeds (the JS promise-like way):
 ```csharp